lbgraham/hrext09-my-cruddy-app/README.md

 - [√] How to modify data? (update action, delete action)
 - [√] How to view data? (style?)
 - [√] UI/UX considerations (how are we going to use this)

-#### AI/machine learning was included because I have a personal interest in these areas and wanted to see what I was capable of during this project.
-The basic implementation of the text generation was based on the Twiddler application.
-Positioning and moving elements around the page is one of my weak skill areas and I wanted to gain some experieince with this.